 Many of the jobs women took were in areas such as manufacturing and agriculture.
 And yes, many of these were made possible by government investment.
 However, many of these jobs are now automated or male-dominated industries.
 And when construction projects are done, so too are the jobs.
-Most of those people are only hired on a temporary basis, and the chances of them getting on with another project are low.
+Most of those people are only hired temporarily, and the chances of getting on with another project are low.
 The job market no longer resembles the one from the 1930s — You can’t just announce a few capital investments and consider the problem solved.

-Today, businesses aren’t forced to hire a 75% female workforce due to a lack of male applicants, either.
+Today, businesses aren’t forced to hire a 75% female workforce due to a lack of male applicants.
 We didn’t just lose a large portion of the working male population to war.
 Again, the workforce looks nothing like it did 100 years ago.

 Childcare wasn’t as much of an issue during the Great Depression, either.
 Contraception and divorces were scandalous.
 As a result, families were larger in the 1930s, and there were fewer single mothers.
 This matters.
-Often, the older kids would look after the younger ones or stay home al one even if they probably shouldn’t have.
+Often, the older kids would look after the younger ones or stay home alone, even if they probably shouldn’t have.
 Doing that today could get people arrested.
 Is the UCP suggesting we return to this childcare system?
-They’ve certainly not made this problem any sort of priority.
+They’ve certainly not made this problem any priority.

 Alberta Society Doesn’t Resemble the 1930s

 Whether economists want to or not, they have to consider the effects of society and culture on the economy and its GDP.
 In the 1930s, there were fewer cars on the roads.
-You couldn’t just Facetime your family.
-Electronics stores, malls full of clothing stores, and fast-food restaurants either didn’t exist or weren’t as prevalent.
-The economic landscape and makeup of our basket of consumer goods looked very different in 1930 than it does today.
+You couldn’t just Facetime, your family.
+Electronics stores, malls full of clothing stores, and fast-food restaurants either didn’t exist or weren’t prevalent.
+Our basket of consumer goods’ economic landscape and makeup looked very different in 1930 than it does today.

 More families had gardens.
-They canned and made jellies, jams, and preserved meat and fish that were raised by our families or our neighbours.
+They canned and made jellies, jams, and preserved meat and fish that our families or neighbours raised.
 They picked fruit, butchered their own livestock, and openly traded with neighbours.
 Today, we import far more of these items and buy them from big businesses.
 Our grandparents and parents would be horrified by how much of this we’ve forgotten.

 Markets and industry also looked very different between 1900 and 1950.
 The creation of public healthcare created jobs, including jobs for women.
-Co-ops began out of the basic need for cheaper products, which put profits and control in the hands of the people who used and needed those services.
+Co-ops began out of the basic need for cheaper products, which put profits and control on those who used and needed those services.
 Many of these organizations pumped life into rural communities, and women were closely involved.
-Most importantly, these types of businesses created jobs that kept cost of everyday items down.
+Most importantly, these types of businesses created jobs that kept the cost of everyday items down.

 The UCP Dreams of a Simpler Time that Leaves Most Albertans Out